The particle paths of hyperbolic conservation laws: Preliminaries

 \subsection{Filippov solutions}

 For a merely measurable function $a=a(x, t)$, the sense in which the ODE \eqref{eq:flowLinear} (and \eqref{eq:flow}) is understood is not standard.
-We choose to work with \emph{Filippov solutions}, which are required to satisfy the differential inclusion
+We choose to work with \emph{Filippov solutions}, which are absolutely continuous functions $t\mapsto x_t$ satisfying the differential inclusion

 where